 Cavitated white films (OPPalyte) and coated films have additional factors that affect yield.
 The cavitated core of OPPalyte films reduces film density to as low as 60% of solid OPP (as low as .53 g/cc).
 Therefore, per unit of thickness, OPPalyte films offer even higher yields than solid OPP films.
 Yield is the controlled property, so if cavitation density varies slightly with process conditions, thickness (not yield) will be impacted.

 NOTE: For more information about thickness, review the section on gauge.

 ExxonMobil coatings are applied as thin layers onto OPP base films.
-These coatings are denser than the base films.
-Therefore, gauge for gauge, yields are slightly lower for coated films.
+Since these coatings are denser than the base films upon which they are used, gauge for gauge, yields are slightly lower for coated films.

 To measure yield, a precise area of film is cut and then weighed on an analytical balance.
-The area is divided by the weight, expressed as in2/lbor m2/kg,and reported to three significant digits.
-The recommended minimum specimen size is 300 in2 (1940 cm2) and should be obtained by folding a single layer of film multiple times in the machine and transverse directions.
+The area is divided by the weight, expressed as in2/lb or m2/kg, and reported to three significant digits.
+The recommended minimum specimen size is 300 in2 (1940 cm2), and the sample should be obtained by folding a single layer of film multiple times in the machine and transverse directions.